OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

 ![Rubric Grader task pane add-in in OneNote Online](readme-images/rubric-grader.png)

 ## Prerequisites
 - A test notebook from the OneNote team.
-See ///topic link currently not known/// for more information about developing OneNote add-ins during the initial preview period.
+See ///topic link currently not known/// for more information about developing OneNote add-ins during this initial limited preview period.

 - [Node.js](https://nodejs.org)